Showing posts with label worth buying. Show all posts

 Monday, January 12, 2026

-A quesionable review of the Breville Barista Touch Espresso machine
+A look at the Breville Barista Touch Espresso machine

 Judy said she would like an espresso machine.
-I thought to myself, I'll get her this for Christmas.
-But I do not know a thing about espresso machines.
+I thought to myself, I'll get her one for Christmas.
+But I did not know a thing about espresso machines.
 I did some research.
 The Breville Barista Touch Espresso machine seemed to be the one to buy.
 Not too simple and not too complex.
 Goldilocks would understand.

 Heck, even Wirecutter, the product review section of the New York Times, said this was the one to get for Judy for Christmas.
 Well, maybe I am overstating this, the NYT didn't go so far as to say this one was perfect for Judy -- but they came awfully close.